wkflw_arrirawconverter_screenshot_volvo

 ARRI's tool for ARRIRAW

-The ARRI Reference Tool (ART) is a software application (for WIndows or Mac) that provides a graphical user interface for ARRI’s reference SDK.
+The ARRI Reference Tool (ART) is a software application (for Windows or Mac) that provides a graphical user interface for ARRI’s reference SDK.
 ART is a combined tool for viewing, rendering, metadata, and look files.
 It combines and therefore replaces the ARRIRAW Converter, ARRI Color Tool, and ARRI Meta Extract.

 Learn more and download your copy of the ARRI Reference Tool!